From Ellipsoids to Midair Control of Dynamic Hitches: Introduction

 Advances in the past decade highlight the automation of tying static or quasi-static hitches and knots~\cite{7354218,d2023forming}.
 A common goal of these approaches is to use aerial vehicles to drive the tethered cables to achieve desired topological configurations~\cite{9981363}.
 In the process, the interlaced cables enforce kinematic constraints to the aerial systems.
 However, these methods largely rely on quasi-static assumptions~\cite{1638335}.
 As studied in many research on cable-driven load manipulation, considering the full dynamics of the system not only extends the agility of the approaches, but also enables stability guarantee~\cite{drones8020035}.
 The quasi-static simplification of current study in inter-cable manipulation precludes high-speed operation especially when the kinematic model is intrinsically coupled with the system dynamics~\cite{sun2025agile}, despite the agility of aerial systems.

-In this paper, we shift the paradigm from the procedural steps of creating a geometric cable enclosure to the continuous control of the dynamic hitch point as the entire cable-suspended system moves through space.
+In this paper, we shift the paradigm from the procedural steps of creating a geometric cable enclosure to the continuous control of the dynamic hitch as the entire cable-suspended system moves through space.
 We define a \textbf{\emph{hitch point}} or simply, \emph{a hitch}, to be the point at which two cables interlace/wind around each other (Fig. ~\ref{fig:traj}).
-As hitches are the foundational elements of knots and more complex inter-cable structures, understanding and controlling their dynamics is a solid milestone toward agile aerial cable manipulation.
-Therefore, we focus on the manipulation of the hitch, as well as the cable configuration that satisfies the kinematic constraints.
+As a hitch is the foundational element of knots and more complex inter-cable structures, understanding and controlling its dynamics is a solid milestone toward aerial cable manipulation.
+Therefore, we focus on the manipulation of a hitch, as well as the cable configuration that satisfies the kinematic constraints.

 The contribution of this paper is twofold.
-First, from the pin-and-string ellipsoid kinematics model, by introducing a ``virtual mass'' at the hitch to emulate the resistance of motion, we derive the full dynamics of the system of four robots tethered to two interlacing cables, using Newton's Equation.
-Second, recognizing the control-affine form of the system, we develop Control Lyapunov Function-High-Order Control Barrier Function-based Quadratic Programming (CLF-HOCBF-QP) controller to drive the system into reference configurations that specify the hitch position and the ellipsoids' shape.
-We derive the desired robot position from a reference system configuration and control their input forces by solving the QP online.
-To ensure the Lyapunov function to have a relative degree one to the input, we integrate a cascade error in the Lyapunov function, and show the convergence of the robot to the desired positions, given the convergence of the Lyapunov function constrained by the QP.
+First, from the pin-and-string ellipsoid kinematics model, by introducing a ``virtual mass'' at the hitch to emulate the resistance of motion, we derive the full dynamics of the system of four robots tethered to two interlacing cables, using Newton's formulation.
+Second, recognizing the control-affine form of the system, we develop a Control Lyapunov Function-High-Order Control Barrier Function-based Quadratic Programming (CLF-HOCBF-QP) controller to drive the system into reference configurations that specify the hitch position and the ellipsoids' shape.
+We derive the desired robot position from a reference configuration and control its input forces by solving the QP online.
+To ensure the Lyapunov function has a relative degree one to the input, we integrate a cascade error in the Lyapunov function, and show the convergence of the robot to the desired positions, given the convergence of the Lyapunov function constrained by the QP.

 We implement the system dynamics and the CLF-HOCBF-QP controller in a numerical environment, and evaluate the Lyapunov function value and the reference configuration error under different scenarios, including tracking a static reference, tracking a slow reference while receiving a high Gaussian noise at the hitch, and tracking dynamic references with increasing speeds. }